aiven/aiven-docs/docs/platform/howto/create_new_service.md

         section.

         :::note
-        It\'s not possible to add storage space for all cloud environments and service plans.
+        It's not possible to add storage space for all cloud environments and service plans.
         :::